RobRich999/Chromium_Clang/LLVM/README.md

 Using --without-android and --without-fuchsia now skips downloading the ARM sysroots.
 The options have not otherwise been tested.

 I added --x86-only to skip building LLVM support for various other architectures.
-The options have not otherwise been tested.
+The option has not otherwise been tested.

 Use --without-clang-extra to disable building extra clang tools.
 These are not required for my release builds.
 YMMV for other build types.